zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ### Common issues

+#### Unverified breakpoint or variables not loading when debugging a binary

+Ensure that the binary being debugged was built with no optimizations.
+Use the flags `-gcflags="all=-N -l"` when building the binary.

 #### Cannot find package ".." in any of ...

 The debugger is not using the right GOPATH.
 This shouldn't happen, if it does, log a bug.